scalableminds/webknossos/MIGRATIONS.unreleased.md

 [Commits](https://github.com/scalableminds/webknossos/compare/24.07.0...HEAD)

 - If Segment Anything was already configured, it needs to be pointed to an endpoint that works with SAM 2. [#7965](https://github.com/scalableminds/webknossos/pull/7965)
+- For self-hosted versions of WEBKNOSSOS, you can choose whether switching to webknossos.org will be recommended to you, e.g. when uploading a dataset.
+To configure this, change `recommendWkorgInstance` in your `application.conf`.

 ### Postgres Evolutions: